 The Brazos County Emergency Communications District was created in 1988 to provide Enhanced 9-1-1 (E911) emergency communications to the citizens of Brazos County.
 Our agency owns and operates the 9-1-1 network and infrastructure in Brazos County, which supports almost 100,000 9-1-1 calls at five answering points each year.
 We also operate a 24/7 multi-jurisdictional communications center and currently provide service for 13 local law enforcement and fire agencies in Brazos County.

 The Board of Mangers of the Brazos County Emergency Communications District is comprised of 5 voting members and 1 non-voting member all serving two year terms.
-Here's a list of our current Board members and the entities which they represent:
+Here's a list of our current Board members and the entities they represent:

 9-1-1 should be used ONLY in emergency situations.
 An emergency is any situation that requires immediate assistance from the police/sheriff, the fire department or an ambulance.
 If you are ever in doubt of whether a situation is an emergency you should call 9-1-1.
 It's better to be safe and let the 9-1-1 call taker determine if you need emergency assistance.

 It's a prank call when someone calls 9-1-1 for a joke, or calls 9-1-1 and hangs up.
 If 9-1-1 lines or call takers are busy with prank calls, someone with a real emergency may not be able to get the help they need.
 In most places, it's against the law to make prank 9-1-1 calls.

 Please use the following numbers to contact your local emergency services dispatch center:

 Excellent benefits package.

 Applicants will be selected for an interview based upon qualifications and past job stability.

 We are NOT accepting applications at this time.